Travel Insurance for Africa from USA 2026

 • Cash and Cards: There are no ATMs in remote areas; however, USD is still accepted in many places.

-• Offers significant savings compared to purchasing separate insurance for each trip.
+• Helps you save money compared to buying a separate travel insurance policy for each trip

-• Requires the traveler to have primary health insurance in their home country.
+• Requires travelers to have primary health insurance in their home country.

 Get Quote »